grygy/pv217-microservices-materials/06/README.md

 #### Docker engine

 The Docker engine is the core of Docker.
-It is a client-server application that builds and runs containers.
+It is a client-server daemon that builds and runs containers.

-#### Dockerhub
+#### DockerHub

-Dockerhub is a cloud-based registry service that allows you to select images from a wide range of applications and base images.
+DockerHub is a cloud-based registry service that allows you to select images from a wide range of applications and base images.
 You can also upload your own images to the registry.

 #### Dockerfile